j-z0/Getting-and-Cleaning-Data-Project/README.md

 	- Subsets only the columns with information on "mean" and "std"

-	- Gives descriptive names to activity, using from activity_labels.txt
+	- Gives descriptive names to activity, using information from activity_labels.txt

 	- Tidies up variable names by removing parentheses and hyphens, detailed definition will be provided in codebook